How Long Do Edibles Last?

 While we can't pinpoint how long edibles last in the bloodstream, most consumers report feeling the effects within 30 minutes to two hours after consumption.

-The high from edibles usually lasts from 6 to 12 hours depending on the amount taken and many other factors.
+The high from edibles usually lasts 6 to 8 hours, depending on the amount taken and many other factors.

 Keep in mind that those first effects are unlikely to be the most intense.
-Most experiences peak around the fourth hour after eating, with their own factors varying how long it'll last.
-Overall, the effects of an edible should last anywhere from six to 12 hours.
+Most experiences peak around the fourth hour after eating, with factors varying how long they last.
+Overall, the effects of an edible should last anywhere from six to eight hours.

 Each person's edible experience will vary.
 Be careful with dosing, especially when first starting.
-It's always best to begin with a low dose and slowly work into larger amounts.
+It's always best to begin with a low dose and slowly work into more significant amounts.
 Start by eating a small piece and assessing after 30 to 45 minutes.
-Build up from there at a slow pace, 5mg per increase or less should do the trick.
+Build up from there at a slow pace; 5 mg per increase or less should do the trick.1

 Why Do Edibles Last So Much Longer Than Smoking Cannabis?